Immune thrombocytopenia (ITP)

-Idiopathic thrombocytopenic purpura, which is also called immune thrombocytopenia, affects children and adults.
-Children often develop ITP after a viral infection and usually recover fully without treatment.
+Children may develop ITP after a viral infection and usually recover fully without treatment.
 In adults, the disorder is often long term.

 If you don't have signs of bleeding and your platelet count isn't too low, you may not need any treatment.
-In rare cases, the number of platelets may be so low that dangerous internal bleeding occurs.
-Treatment options are available.
+If your symptoms are more severe, treatment may include medications to boost your platelet count or surgery to remove your spleen.

-- Superficial bleeding into the skin that appears as a rash of pinpoint-sized reddish-purple spots (petechiae), usually on the lower legs
+- Superficial bleeding into the skin that appears as pinpoint-sized reddish-purple spots (petechiae) that look like a rash, usually on the lower legs

 - Bleeding from the gums or nose